Envision Energy: History

 In 2014, Envision is partnering with New Zealand's infrastructure fund manager Infratil to build smart infrastructure in Christchurch, New Zealand.

-In 2015, Envision launched its office in London to handle business in Europe, the Middle East, and Africa Its entry into the European market was the purchase of a 25MW onshore project near Eskilstuna, Sweden.
+In 2015, Envision launched its office in London to handle business in Europe, the Middle East, and Africa.
+Its entry into the European market was the purchase of a 25MW onshore project near Eskilstuna, Sweden.
 It also acquired ViveEnergia's 600 MW wind energy projects in Mexico in the same year.

 In early 2016, Envision launched a new operational head office in Hamburg, Germany, which provides service to its international clients in European countries, and a Global Blade Innovation Center in Boulder, Colorado, which will lead the R&D of blade design in the US.
 Envision's Ucuquer wind farm project in Chile has been selected as finalist in Inter-American Development Bank’s 360 2016 Infrastructure Awards.
 The company also made a new investment in a renewable energy project in Montenegro along with Enemalta, Shanghai Electric Power, and Vestigo.
 Currently, Envision is in the process of installing 5 more wind turbines in La Esperanza Wind Farm in Negrete Municipality, Chile by the end of March 2016.

-In 2018, Nissan Motors has entered into a definitive agreement with Envision for the sale of Nissan's electric battery operations and production facilities to Envision.
+In 2018, Envision bought a majority stake of the AESC battery unit from Nissan in a deal involving also NEC and its Energy Devices division, forming Envision AESC.
+The headquarters and development centers were promised to remain in Japan.
+Involved in the deal were battery manufacturing operations in Smyrna, Tennessee and Sunderland.

+In 2022, Envision signed a partnership agreement with Spain on four projects including an EV battery plant in Navalmoral de la Mata, which should have been partly paid for by government funds.
+Later that year the gigafactory plant was left out of public aid from the Ministry of Industriy, Commerce and Tourism entirely.
+Envision Energy decided to forge ahead anyway.
+Further projects include a renewable hydrogen plant in Alcazar de San Juan and a wind energy park with turbine assembly plant in Navas del Marques.
+The fourth project is a digital products development center.

+The National Defense Authorization Act for Fiscal Year 2024 proposed the prohibition of US defense funding for Envision batteries on security grounds.

 Operations

-Envision's R&D operations are based in its headquarter in Shanghai, in a factory complex in Jiangyin, and in an innovation center in Silkeborg, Denmark, staffed by 40 engineers focusing on advanced turbine technology.
+Envision's wind R&D operations are based in its headquarters in Shanghai, in a factory complex in Jiangyin, and in an innovation center in Silkeborg, Denmark, staffed by 40 engineers focusing on advanced turbine technology.
 There is a battery-storage R&D center in Osaka, Japan, a cloud service center in Houston, and a digital innovation center in Silicon Valley, California.
-The company has installed over 2,400 wind turbines globally.
-It also provides software that is used in over 6,000 wind turbines in North America, Europe, Latin America and China.
+In 2022, Envision opened its first green hydrogen R&D center in Boston.
+The company has installed over 30 Gw.h (108 TJ) of wind capacity worldwide.

 In 2020, Envision is ranked No.4 among top wind turbine suppliers in the world.